atinfinity/livox_ros_driver2/README.md

 ## 4. LiDAR config

 LiDAR Configurations (such as ip, port, data type... etc.) can be set via a json-style config file.
 Config files for single HAP, Mid360 and mixed-LiDARs are in the `config` folder.
-The parameter naming *'user_config_path'* in launch files indicates such json file path.
+The parameter naming *`user_config_path`* in launch files indicates such json file path.

 1. Follow is a configuration example for HAP LiDAR (located in config/HAP_config.json):